 “I was a first-year law student, and that was my first summer…I found the U.S. Attorney’s office in the phone book.
 When I went to law school, I was thinking about trial lawyering—I actually initially thought about becoming a government attorney.
 So, I had applied to different places, some NGOs.
 Because as a first-year law student, you’re just scratching the surface of the core classes to help you understand the foundation of law.
 So, I went to different interviews and got some positions.
 But then I was always scratching and saying I wanted to try the government, I wanted to try to become a government attorney…I was at home, opened up my phone book, and…”

 Watch the full Blueprint Careers in Law Episode 1 to find out the steps Mrs. Anaebere-Nicholson took to secure her government internship and how you can do it too!

 Note: Responses were edited for clarity.

 Looking for a career in housing and homeless prevention law?
 You’ll need to take the LSAT first!
-Prep at your own pace with the Blueprint LSAT Online Anytime LSAT Course, with an instructor in our Live Online LSAT Classes, or one-on-one with a private LSAT tutor.
+Prep at your own pace with the Blueprint LSAT Self-Paced LSAT Course, with an instructor in our Live Course LSAT Classes, or one-on-one with a private LSAT tutor.
 We have an LSAT prep course for every learning style!

 Search the Blog